kentik/ktranslate/README.md

   -file_flush_sec int
     	Create a new output file every this many seconds (default 60) -file_on
-    	If true, start writting to file sink right away.
+    	If true, start writing to file sink right away.
 Otherwise, wait for a USR1 signal -file_out string
     	Write flows seen to log to this directory if set (default "./") -filters value